dasilvajm/vllm-tools/README.md

 vLLM includes three key benchmarking scripts to evaluate different aspects of inference performance: benchmark_latency.py, benchmark_throughput.py, and benchmark_serving.py.
 This document will focus on the latency benchmark.

 The benchmark_latency.py script is designed to measure the latency of processing a single batch of requests in an offline inference scenario.
-This test focuses on the time taken to complete inference for a fixed batch of prompts, making it ideal for understanding the raw speed of vLLM's inference engine under controlled conditions.

-Purpose: Evaluates the end-to-end latency for a single batch of requests, from input processing to output generation, excluding network or serving overhead.

-Key Metrics:  Total latency (in seconds) for processing the batch.
+This test evaluates the end-to-end latency for a single batch of requests, from input processing to output generation, excluding network or serving overhead and will provide the total latency (in seconds) for processing the batch.

-Use Case: Ideal for testing the impact of model configurations (e.g., batch size, sequence length) or hardware capabilities on inference speed.

 ## Example Command